JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/Bhagavad_Gita/Sanatsugatiya_3.md

 [^812]: 173:6 Cf. Ka<i>th</i>a, p.
 55.

-[^813]: 173:7 Cf. _Kh_ândogya, p.
+[^813]: 173:7 Cf. <i>Kh</i>ândogya, p.
 516. The Bhûman there is the same as the Bahu here, viz. the Brahman. <i>S</i>ankara says expressly in his comment on the Upanishad text, that Bahu and Bhûman, among other words, are synonyms.

 [^814]: 173:8 Self-restraint, as explained before at [p.
 163](#p163).

-[^815]: 173:9 Though this is not unimportant, as may be seen from the contrast between town and forest at _Kh_ândogya, p.
+[^815]: 173:9 Though this is not unimportant, as may be seen from the contrast between town and forest at <i>Kh</i>ândogya, p.
 340. See also Maitrî, p.
 100; Mu<i>nd</i>aka, p.
 240. As to the ‘highest sage,’ see B<i>nd</i>hadâra<i>n</i>yaka, p.
 899, where the passage about ‘sacrifice, gift, penance’ should be compared with Gîtâ, [p.
 122](Bhagavadgita_18#p122).

 [^816]: 173:10 The construction in the original is not quite clear.
 I understand the sense to be as follows: In the science of the soul, the p.
 174 analyser (the word is the same as the word for grammarian) is he who analyses objects, not words merely.
-Now the true analysis of objects reduces them all to the Brahman (cf. _Kh_ândogya, p.
+Now the true analysis of objects reduces them all to the Brahman (cf. <i>Kh</i>ândogya, p.
 407; B<i>ri</i>hadâra<i>n</i>yaka, p.
 152); and the sage understands this, and makes the analysis accordingly, so he is rightly called an analyser.